playn/playn.github.io/docs/setup.md

 game, and run the Java backend, without difficulty.
 The complications arise when you try to build and deploy the other backends (Android, iOS, HTML5) via your IDE.

-Personally, I recommend just usign the command line to build and deploy all backends except Java, because you don't need to do it very often and it is simple and reliable to do so.
+Personally, I recommend just using the command line to build and deploy all backends except Java, because you don't need to do it very often and it is simple and reliable to do so.
 The main maintainer of PlayN builds and deploys things that way, so you know it's going to work.
 However, it *is* possible to build and deploy the other backends via your IDE.
 Search Google and you'll find